 Principal Investigator (PI) of the project PTDC/EIA/64541/2006 - SPAM Telescope Miner: worldwide unsolicited email detection using data mining techniques, financed by FCT, from January 2008 to December 2010.
 Budget: 70000 euros.

-Supervision of Graduate Students:
+Supervision of Graduate Students in the last 5 years:

-Supervised 1 PhD thesis and 10 MSc thesis.
-Currently he is supervising 4 PhD students.
+Supervised 1 PhD thesis and 9 MSc thesis.
+Currently he is supervising 3 PhD students.

 Other relevant topics of his CV: